twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 # Alacritty

-The rest of this post discusses what Alacritty is, why it was built, who it's targeted at, and some architectural decisions that have enabled its unparalleled performance.
+The rest of this post discusses what [Alacritty] is, why it was built, who it's targeted at, and some architectural decisions that have enabled its unparalleled performance.
 I'll be giving a technical talk at the January 2017 [Rust Meetup in SF] if you want to learn more.

 ## About the project

-Alacritty is the result of frustration with existing terminal emulators.
+[Alacritty] is the result of frustration with existing terminal emulators.
 Using `vim` inside `tmux` in many terminals was a particularly bad experience.
-Nothing was ever quite fast enough.
-Many Linux alternatives are actually decent.
+None of them were ever quite fast enough.
+Even so, Linux does have some decent alternatives.
 For example, `urxvt` and `st` give good experiences.
-But they are difficult to configure.
-The options for macOS are even worse, especially with a full-screen terminal on a 4k monitor.
+The major downside for those options is difficulty in configuration and inability to run on non-X11 platforms.
+The options for macOS are even worse--especially with a full-screen terminal on a 4k monitor.
 None of these terminals are cross-platform--they are usually married to the windowing and font rendering APIs of their native platform.

-Alacritty aims to address those issues.
+[Alacritty] aims to address those issues.
 The project's architecture and features are guided by a set of values:

 1. **Correctness:** Alacritty should be able to properly render modern terminal